de-dh/CYD2-MPY-LVGL/README.md

 The prebuild version of the MPY-LVGL firmware and the modified xpt2046 driver need to be downloaded from the aforementioned site.
 I didn't upload them since I don't hold the copyright.

+### Remaining Issues
+I couldn't solve the remaining issues yet:
+- The display brightness is notably lower when I use the LVGL firmware compared to the bare MicroPython firmware and drivers
+- Colors are inverted, since I can't activate bgr-color mode in LVGL firmware

 ## Links
 https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/Examples/Micropython/Micropython.md